Loser says, “What?”

 - Court Costs

-Experienced New Jersey Criminal Defense Lawyer Michael Smolensky, Esquire, knows how to protect his clients.
-Mr. Smolensky can provide consultations on all cases regarding Assault.
-Call Now—(856) 812-0321.
+New Jersey Criminal Defense Lawyer Michael A. Smolensky, Esquire, knows how to protect his clients.
+Mr. Smolensky can provide confidential consultations in all cases involving Assault under N.J.S.A.
+2c:12-1.